Cold, the Flu or COVID-19: How to Tell the Difference and When to See a Doctor

 “We cannot overemphasize the importance of some of the simple things that your parents or your teachers told you to do, like covering your cough or sneeze,” Dr. McFadden said.

-Vaccines are available for both the flu and COVID-19, offering effective preventive measures.
-There’s no vaccine for the common cold.
-Age is a factor in how these illnesses affect individuals.
-Older adults, especially those over 65, are at higher risk for severe complications from the flu and COVID-19.
-Vaccination is highly recommended for this age group.
+Vaccines are available for viruses like the flu and offer effective protection against infection.
+Age is a factor in how these illnesses affect individuals as older adults, especially those over 65, are at higher risk for severe complications from viruses like the flu and COVID-19.
+Vaccination is highly recommended for this age group by organizations like the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO).

-It is important to have a primary care provider who understands your medical history.
-If you do not have a primary care provider, Medical Mutual can help.
-Use the provider search tool to find care near you or call the Customer Care phone number listed on your member ID card.
-Our Customer Care team can also help connect you with flu and COVID-19 vaccination providers who are in your network of coverage.
+It is important to have a primary care provider (PCP) who understands your medical history.
+If you do not have a PCP, Medical Mutual can help.
+Members can use the Find a Provider search tool by logging in to the My Health Plan portal or call the Customer Care number on your member ID card.